rollyourown-xyz/ryo-website-content/collaborate/project_and_module_development/project_structure/index.md

 For each module used in the project, the user is asked whether the module should also be upgraded.
 If the user selects `y` to upgrade a module, then the `upgrade.sh` script calls the [`upgrade.sh` script](/collaborate/project_and_module_development/module_structure/#the-upgradesh-script) for the module.

 After (optional) module upgrades, the `upgrade.sh` script calls the `build-image-project.sh` and `deploy-project.sh` scripts in the [`/scripts-project` directory](#the-scripts-project-directory) to perform project-specific image build and deployment.

+### The `rollback.sh` script

+The `rollback.sh` script automates the [rollback](/rollyourown/how_to_use/maintain/#rollback) of project and (optionally) module containers in case of a failed upgrade.

+Only the variable `MODULES` in the `rollback.sh` script needs to be modified for a specific project, in the same way as for the [`deploy.sh` script](#the-deploysh-script).
+The `MODULES` variable should be set to a space-separated list of all the modules that are deployed for the project - e.g. in the form "module_1 module_2 module_3"

+The `rollback.sh` script deploys a previous version of the containers for the project and its modules.

+For each module used in the project, the user is asked whether the module should also be rolled back.
+If the user selects `y` to roll back a module, then the user is asked for the version to roll back to.
+The `rollback.sh` script then calls the [`deploy-module.sh` script](/collaborate/project_and_module_development/module_structure/#the-deploy-modulesh-script) for the module with the selected version stamp.

+After (optional) module rollbacks, the `rollback.sh` script asks for the version of the project components to roll back to.
+The script then calls the `deploy-project.sh` script in the [`/scripts-project` directory](#the-scripts-project-directory) to perform project-specific rollback.

 ### The `backup.sh` script